KevinBarbuto/computational-physics/README.md

 # computational-physics

-Small projects and Python codes inspired by my "Programming with Physics" course.
+Small projects and Python codes inspired by my university's "Programming with Physics" course.